 You also have an option to get a multiple re-entry permit immediately after you apply for a marriage visa.

 Each year you’ll go through the same process listed above to extend your marriage visa.

 If you don’t have 400,000 baht to show in a Thai bank account, you may be able to renew your visa at a Thai Embassy in a neighboring country.

 I have friends who go this route.
 And they’ve told me if you go to the Thai Embassy and drop off your paperwork in the morning, they’ll give it back to you by the next evening.
 But if you’re booking a round-trip flight, I’d leave a few days for some breathing room.

 Two popular places to renew your Thai Marriage Visa are Phnom Phen, Cambodia, and Savannakhet, Laos.
 Each city is only a short plane ride away from Thailand and each has a Thai Embassy.
 The embassies in both places ask for the same documents, which are listed in the section above.

 Keeping Your Visa Active

-If your spouse passes away, Immigration won’t renew your Marriage Visa when it expires.
-But if you have children you can switch your visa to an อุปการะบุตรไทย, or Ubogarabut Thai Visa.
+If your spouse passes away, immigration won’t renew your marriage visa when it expires.
+But if you have children, you can switch your visa to an อุปการะบุตรไทย, or ubogarabut Thai Visa.
 There’s no official name for the visa.
 But I like to call it the “Take Care of Thai Kids Visa”.
 Some may call it as a guardian visa.

 The fine for overstaying your visa is 500 baht per day.

-If you’ve overstayed your marriage visa and apply for a new visa, you’ll get your results in ten days.
+If you’ve overstayed your marriage visa and apply for a new visa, you’ll get your results in ten to thirty days.